xiaoyali97/stat133-hws-fall17/hw02/hw02-xiaoya-li.md

     ## [1] 0.5367224

 -   What can you say about the relationship between these two variables for the set of "more established players"?

-    <span style="color:blue"> Based on the scatterplot and linear correlation coefficient, there's still a positive association between **EFF** and **Salary**, but with a more shallow slope. </span>
+*Based on the scatterplot and linear correlation coefficient, there's still a positive association between **EFF** and **Salary**, but with a more shallow slope. *

 ### 6) Comments and Reflections

 -   What things were hard, even though you saw them in class/lab?
-    <span style="color:blue"> Make correctly use different data type.
-For example, sometimes you can not generate a plot of a dataframe directly, which needs to be converted to a vector first. </span>
+    Make correctly use different data type.
+For example, sometimes you can not generate a plot of a dataframe directly, which needs to be converted to a vector first.

 -   What was easy(-ish) even though we haven't done it in class/lab?
-    <span style="color:blue"> Calculation part. </span>
+    Calculation part.

 -   Did you need help to complete the assignment?
 If so, what kind of help?
-    <span style="color:blue"> Yes.
-I look up resource online. </span>
+    Yes.
+I look up resource online.

 -   How much time did it take to complete this HW?
-    <span style="color:blue"> Around 3 hours. </span>
+    Around 3 hours.

 -   What was the most time consuming part?
-    <span style="color:blue"> Try to figure out how to convert a dataframe into the data type that I want. </span>
+    Try to figure out how to convert a dataframe into the data type that I want.

 -   Was there anything exciting?
 Something that you feel proud of?
-    <span style="color:blue"> I'm more familiar with ploting data. </span>
+    I'm more familiar with ploting data.

 -   Was there anything that you did not understand? or fully grasped?
-    <span style="color:blue"> How to write a professional dictionary for a data file. </span>
+    How to write a professional dictionary for a data file.